project-ida/two-state-quantum-systems/src/02-perturbing-a-two-state-system.md

 P_plus
 ```

-Let's calculate a transition probability for the simulation shown in Fig 9 as a sense check.
+Let's calculate the transition probability for the simulation shown in Fig 9 as a sense check.

 ```python
 delta = 0.001